Roman505050/weiqi.py/README.md

 ### TODO

+- [ ] Implement the time control system
+- [ ] Implement the count of captured stones
 - [ ] Implement the end-game detection
+- [x] Implement the simple scoring system
-- [ ] Implement the scoring system
+- [ ] Implement the complex scoring system
 - [ ] Implement the game history
 - [ ] Implement the AI players